Bulk Uploading Images & ZIP Files

 Organize Your Images

-Place all your card images in a single folder.
+Place the front and back image files for your cards in one folder.
 For best results, use the naming convention:

 cardname_F.jpgfor front imagescardname_B.jpgfor back images